ejmr/LNVL/docs/Howto.md

 characters and plug them into your tale.
 Here is a simple example of a character:

-    Lobby = Character {name="Lobby", textColor="#363"}
+    Lobby = Character {dialogName="Lobby", textColor="#363"}

 This creates the character `Lobby` and defines his name and color, i.e. the color of that character’s dialog on screen.

 ### Character Names ###

-The example above defines the `name` property for the character.
+The example above defines the `dialogName` property for the character.
 However, sometimes you will want characters will full names.
 LNVL supports this by allowing you to define the first and last name of a character, like so:

     Lobby = Character {firstName="Lobby", lastName="Jones"}

-If you do not provide the `name`, as in this example, then LNVL will default to using the `firstName` when showing the character name.
+If you do not provide the `dialogName`, as in this example, then LNVL will default to using the `firstName` when showing the character name.
 You can change the name LNVL shows by using `setName`.
 Here is a list of the arguments it accepts, with example usages: